‘Armed And Dangerous’ Man Wanted In Fatal Randolph Shooting

 Justin Gaston, 32, of Randolph and Brockton, is wanted in connection with a fatal shooting on Petipas Lane.

 Gaston is described as black, with brown eyes and black hair.
 He’s 6 feet 3 inches tall and weighs about 210 pounds.
-He may be traveling in a dark colored SUV.
+Investigators say he’s driving a black 2016 Jeep Grand Cherokee with the Massachusetts license plate 57X610.

 “The public is warned NOT TO APPROACH Gaston but instead to call 911 and report his whereabouts,” the Norfolk County District Attorney’s office said in a statement late Monday night.

-Police say the man who was shot and killed is known to Gaston and the incident was not random.
+Police say the man who was shot and killed knew Gaston and the incident was not random.